OpenAI developer Conference

 Extremely customizable personal GPTs

-Code interpreter was already OP as fuck and is now in the hands of everyone and in very automated fashion.
+Code interpreter was already OP as frick and is now in the hands of everyone and in very automated fashion.

 I would say that the ability to read and produce code got a quite a bit cheaper.
 One dev with good automated GPTs can do the work of multiple people.